Ntt37Vp/Ntt37Vp/README.md

 - CPT, ICD-10, and payer data normalization
 - CSV and Excel claim report processing
 - RCM KPI reporting
-- HL7
-- FHIR
+- HL7 & FHIR

 ## Selected Projects

 ### RCM Claims Center
 A healthcare claims tracking concept designed to accept raw CSV or Excel A/R reports from systems like eClinicalWorks, WRS Health, TherapyNotes, and IntakeQ, then normalize them into a standard RCM Staff workflow.

-Tech: Laravel, PHP, MySQL, CSV/Excel processing
+### RCMStaff Company Website
+Redesigned company website using TS.
+Lighthouse score is at 100% across all categories.

+### CPT and ICD-10 Data Repositories
+Healthcare code datasets used for learning, reference, and future data projects.

 ### CS50 SQL
 SQL practice and notes focused on database fundamentals.

-### CPT and ICD-10 Data Repositories
-Healthcare code datasets used for learning, reference, and future data projects.

 ## Background